emilepharand/Babilonia/README.md

 You can also easily **add your own** expressions, ideas and languages.
 You can then **practice them** just like the included vocabulary.
 This feature is especially useful if you want to **practice a language that is not included** in the default vocabulary or if you want to **add your own words** to practice.

-Also, while modifying and deleting included words is possible, it comes with implications for future updates.
-Included vocabulary may change with each release, potentially overwriting your modifications.
-However, any new content you add will remain unaffected.
-In any case, make sure to always back up your data before updating the application.
+Keep in mind that while modifying included content is possible, it comes with an important caveat.
+As the application's content grows and evolves, the included vocabulary changes over time.
+That means that any modifications you make to the included vocabulary may be overwritten by future releases when updating your database.
+When you choose to modify the application's content, migrating to a newer version of the application is done using a best-effort approach.
+As a general rule, any new ideas and languages you add will not be affected.
+In any case, it is always highly recommended to **back up your data** before updating the application.

 ## An important caveat
 **Vocabulary** is only **one part** of language learning.
 That's why Babilonia does not seek to be the be-all and end-all of language learning tools. *Nothing is*.
 Learning languages requires a **variety of sources**.
 However, we believe that acquiring vocabulary